firmanprogrammer/FSpringJdbc/README.md

   * Artifact Id: **FSpringJdbc**
   * Package: **com.belajarspring.common**

-5. Open file **pom.xml** add this for spring-jdbc and mysql-connector-java:
+5. Open file **pom.xml** add this for spring-jdbc and mysql-connector-java, then save it:
     ```
     ...
     <properties>